2020PB/police-brutality/all-locations.md

 * [Location via Google Street View](https://www.google.ca/maps/@41.6293563,-93.6988361,3a,75y,358.27h,68.85t/data=!3m6!1e1!3m4!1s5NdIPPqrW0kAv0Ge9xX4EQ!2e0!7i16384!8i8192)

-### Police detail Des Moines Register reporter while covering event | May 31st
+### Police detain Des Moines Register reporter while covering event | May 31st

 A reporter from the Des Moines Register is shown sitting on the ground zip-tied with another protester in front of a police officer.
 In the news article, the reporter indicates she was pepper sprayed in the face, and that she identified herself as a member of the press.